Rich Froning Jr.: Professional career

 In the 2012 Games, Froning won three of the events (Chipper, Elizabeth, and Isabel), beating second-place Matt Chan to win again this year.
 Both Froning and the winner of the women's competition Annie Thorisdottir were the first athletes to win the CrossFit Games twice.

 In 2013, Froning again started poorly in the swimming event, finishing in 30th place.
-However, he performed well in the most of the other events, and won the last three.
+However, he performed well in most of the other events, and won the last three.
 He topped the leaderboard, beating Jason Khalipa to win for the third time, thereby becoming the first ever three time winner of the Games.

 At the 2014 Games, Froning faced a strong challenge from newcomer Mat Fraser.
 He struggled in the heat in the Triple-3 event, and had to walk part of the run course.
 At 37th place, it was his worst-ever finish in a CrossFit Games event.
 However, he finished strongly with three consecutive event wins in the final day to win a record fourth consecutive title.
 Froning retired from individual competition after this Games.
 He set the standard for the "Fittest Man on Earth" with his four consecutive CrossFit Games.
 In a documentary released in the summer of 2015, "Froning," documentary filmmakers from CrossFit, Inc., said that Froning was the Fittest Man in History.

 In each of the years since, Froning has qualified for Regionals as an individual; however, he chose to participate in the team competition instead, as part of the "Mayhem Freedom" team.

 Froning has said "It's not necessarily that I like to win, but I hate losing more."